vkuznet/DBConsistencyCheck/README.md

 Example of dbs_client.py script, we'll use the following procedure:

-1 fetch all datasets from DBS (it should yield around 100k datasets) 2 loop over all datasets and get list of blocks (should retrieve closed blocks ~O(1M) in about 5-6h)
+1. fetch all datasets from DBS (it should yield around 100k datasets)
+2. loop over all datasets and get list of blocks and their attributes (should retrieve closed blocks ~O(1M) in about 5-6h)
-  - get block attributes
-3 loop over all blocks and get list of files for individual block (should retrieve around O(10M) files in about 27hours)
+3. loop over all blocks and get list of files (and their attribuets) for individual block (should retrieve around O(10M) files in about 27hours)
-  - get file attributes

 This will create an initial copy of the data and we'll store it to HDFS.
 Then we'll use a timestamp to fetch newer datasets and repeat steps #2 and #3